 The current status of the GWB, includding full description of the working and released modes, can be found in Section 2.1.
-From Cycle 36, the default backend will be the GWB, however observations with the GSB will also be possible (see Section 2.2 for details of observing with the GSB).
+From Cycle 36, the GWB has been declared as the default backend for the GMRT; however observations with the GSB are still possible, albeit as a secondary backend (see Section 2.2 for details of observing with the GSB).